gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 comments: true
 description: H4 Visa EAD documents and application.
 EAD for H4 - Complete guide
 ---
-If you are looking for H4 EAD application work permit process and documentation, you have come to the right place.
+If you are looking for H4 EAD application process and documentation, you have come to the right place.
+Applying for EAD and Social Security Number (SSN) can be a long a process.
+This guide is to cover the steps for obtaining EAD work permit.
 = image goes here =

 Heads up, keep your immigration documents, checkbooks ready.
 You may also have to print/copy/fill certain documents and also you will need two passport sized photographs.